 With the summer in full swing, it’s important to maximize your outdoor area.
 Patios, courtyards, and balconies may have limited or unique spaces, but that doesn’t have to limit the opportunities for using every valuable inch.
-From multipurpose furniture that solves space issues to retractable structures that solve heat issues, here are five creative ways to make your patio more inviting this summer.
+From multipurpose furniture that solves space issues to retractable canopy systems that solve heat issues, here are five creative ways to make your patio more inviting this summer.

 Fit Your Furniture